jguze/typescript-project-template/README.md

 npm run build:watch
 ```

+## tsc

 If you want to build using `tsc` only, and avoid `esbuild` altogether, instead run:

 ```
 npm run tsc:build
 ```

+This will output two formats:
+This will run typechecking with `tsc`, and will output two formats with `esbuild`:

+- CommonJS (cjs)
+- ES Module (esm)

+These are done using `tsc` itself, and can be modified in the `package.json` npm scripts as appropriate.

 ### Formats

-This project, by default, will output two formats with `esbuild`:
+This project, by default, will output two formats with `esbuild` or `tsc`:

 - CommonJS (cjs)
 - ES Module (esm)